ttu/ruuvitag-sensor/install_guide_pi.md

 ### Bluetooth

-List bluetooth devices and check that you can see device hci0 on the list
+List Bluetooth devices and check that you can see device hci0 on the list
 ```sh
 $ hcitool dev
 ```